 In managing its capital, the Group's primary objective is to ensure its continued ability to provide a consistent return for its equity shareholders through capital growth.
 In order to achieve this objective, the Group seeks to maintain a gearing ratio that balances risks and returns at an acceptable level and also to maintain a sufficient funding base to enable the Group to meet its working capital and strategic investment needs.
 The company has not been able achieve this at year end.
-Subsequent to the year end the Company has entered into financing arrangements with Bishop Resources (UK) Ltd. See note 21 Subsequent Events for details of subsequent funding arrangements.
+In the 2021 financial year the Company entered into financing arrangements (extended during the current financial year) with Bishop Resources (UK) Ltd providing the Group with a source of funding to pay its debts and fund operations.
+The funding arrangements can be found in note 1 Going Concern and note 20 Events Subsequent to the End of the Financial Year.